assarbad/dotfiles/README.rst

 explicitly.
 This shouldn't matter in the default build, however, where the created installer is ``uuencode``-d and thus should behave correctly when downloaded as 7-bit ASCII.

+The other thing is to install it to your home folder.
+To do this, make sure you are in the folder in which the dotfiles reside (``~/.dotfiles`` on my systems) and then run ``make install``.
+If you would want to use an alternate target location you'd have to set the ``TGTDIR`` variable in one of two ways:

+- ``TGTDIR=/my/custom/target/directory make install``
+- ``make TGTDIR=/my/custom/target/directory install``

+Hope this is useful for someone else.
+Write me an email if it is :)

 .. _Bash Cookbook: http://bashcookbook.com/
 .. _Practical Vim: http://pragprog.com/book/dnvim/practical-vim